Woman Successfully Sues Dating Agency over Lack Of Men

 The second point relates to Google reviews.
 Businesses are getting tough on people who leave malicious and/or untrue reviews on platforms such as Google and TripAdvisor, and for good reason.
 Bad reviews can destroy livelihoods.
 If a blatantly false review has been posted about your organisation, it is important to seek legal advice regarding claiming damages for libel from the author.
 UK courts have shown they are alive to the commercial damage negative reviews can cause.
 Demonstrating your business is not afraid to stand up to those who have no thought to the damage caused by their untrue statements may make others think twice before leaving a malicious review.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our civil litigation department is able to advise and assist you in relation business disputes.
 Please contact us on 01903 229 999 or by email at email@example.com for more information.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.